wreien/lazy-query/README.md

 - `db::invoke(func, args...)`: invoke `func` with given `args`, returning the result.
   This is a late-binding call, and is only invoked at filter time.
   Support for type inference is patchy as yet.
+  `func` can be any callable, as with `std::invoke`.

-These can largely be combined with each other and compared using:
+The expressions returned from these functions can be combined and compared using:

 - the comparison operators `<`, `>`, `<=`, `>=`, `==`, `!=`
 - the arithmetic operators `+`, `-`, `*`, `/` and `%`